 Illia Polosukhin

-Illia Polosukhin is a Ukrainian-born AI researcher and entrepreneur known for co-authoring the 2017 Transformer paper, co-founding NEAR Protocol, serving as NEAR Foundation CEO, and advocating for user-owned, private, and verifiable AI infrastructure.
+Illia Polosukhin is an AI researcher and entrepreneur known for co-authoring the 2017 Transformer paper, co-founding NEAR Protocol, being announced as NEAR Foundation CEO in 2023, founding NEAR AI, and advocating for user-owned, private, and verifiable AI infrastructure.

 Snapshot

-- Known for: co-authoring Attention Is All You Need, co-founding NEAR Protocol, leading NEAR Foundation, and promoting user-owned AI.
+- Known for: co-authoring Attention Is All You Need, co-founding NEAR Protocol, leading NEAR Foundation, founding NEAR AI, and promoting user-owned AI.

-- Current public role: NEAR Foundation announced Polosukhin as CEO in September 2023.
-NEAR AI identifies him as a founder of NEAR AI.
+- Current public role: NEAR Foundation announced Polosukhin as CEO in 2023; NEAR Foundation's site reviewed June 19, 2026 lists him on the NEAR Foundation Council; NEAR AI identifies him as founder.

-- Institutional significance: Polosukhin links modern AI architecture to the crypto/Web3 claim that AI ownership, identity, payment, provenance, and compute should be decentralized rather than controlled by a few platform labs.
+- Institutional significance: Polosukhin links modern AI architecture to the claim that AI ownership, identity, payment, provenance, and compute should be less dependent on a few platform labs.

-- Editorial caution: claims about token economics, decentralized AI performance, privacy guarantees, or network adoption should be dated and sourced because the field is volatile.
+- Editorial caution: claims about token economics, decentralized AI performance, privacy guarantees, confidential computing, or network adoption should be dated and sourced because the field is volatile and vendor claims can outrun evidence.

 Transformer Lineage